 Yield: 2 servings

-- 2 large bell peppers, red or green
+- 2 large bell peppers (red, yellow or green)

 - Olive oil